openlibhums/janeway/docs/source/manager/journal/index.rst

 .. image:: ../../nstatic/images/Home_page_screenshot.png
    :alt: Header image in top left in OLH theme
+   :class: screenshot

 Header image
     Typically the journal logo goes here.
-It always appears on the top left of the OLH theme.
+It appears in the top left corner on desktop or laptop screens, and at the top of the page on mobile devices.
 We recommend a width-to-height ratio of about 1 to 3 or 1 to 4.
 If not set, defaults to Janeway logo (220 x 60 pixels).

 Default large image
-    This will show up at the top of articles in the OLH theme.
+    This image shows up in several places, depending on how your theme and home page are configured:

+    - At the top of the article page if no article image is set specifically (see Article Images Manager) and article images are set to display (see Article Display Settings).
+If not set *and* article images are set to display, article metadata may not show up properly.

+    - In the carousel on the home page for any items that don't have associated images.
+(In this spot it replaces the press-level "Default carousel image")

+    Use a wide image (about 4 parts width to 1 part height) with good resolution when set at 300 or 400 pixels tall.

 Press override image
-    This can be set to replace the press logo in the footer when using the OLH theme (the footer image does not appear in the material or clean theme).
-However, it must be an SVG file or the default will remain in place.
+    This can be set to replace the press logo that appears in the footer when using the OLH theme or the clean theme.
+(In the material theme, no footer image appears.)
+However, it must be an `SVG file`_ or the default will remain in place.

 .. image:: ../../nstatic/images/Issues.png
    :alt: Default cover image for issues in OLH theme
+   :class: screenshot

 Default cover image
     The default image for issue covers when no image is set specifically for that issue.
 We recommend a width-to-height ratio of about 3 to 4.

 .. image:: ../../nstatic/images/Articles_screenshot.png
    :alt: Default thumbnail in article list in OLH theme
+   :class: screenshot

 Default thumbnail
     The default image for each article when viewing an article list.
 A width-to-height ratio of about 3 to 4 is recommended.
-If none, defaults to the Janeway logo.
+If no thumbnail is set, this defaults to the Janeway logo.

 Favicon
     The tiny little image you often see in the browser tab before the name of a webpage.
 Use a very small image of equal width and height.
 If not set, no Favicon will appear.